 Notes: This table displays estimated coefficient $\hat{\beta}^{seg}$ for the difference-in-differences regression described in (5).
 The unit of the panel is the firm-month and the dependent variable is a binary variable that indicates whether all workers at the firm in question are of a single gender in a given month.
 In June 2009, the share of firms in our sample with all workers of a single gender was 31.21%.
 Each column presents time-varying fixed effects corresponding to a different comparison group of firms k(j) for each firm j.
 In column I, all firms are included in the comparison group.
 In column II firms with the same industry code are included in the comparison group.
 In column III firms in the same geographic county are included in the comparison group.
-In column IV, there are two comparison groups: firms in the same geographic county and firms with the same industry code.
-In column V, the comparison group includes firms that are both in the same county and have the same industry code.
-Column VI (our baseline specification in column I of Table 2) adds the following firm-month controls to the model in column V: the share of workers younger than the median age in the industry-region, the share of workers with tertiary education, and the share of workers that have long-term contracts.
-The mean pre-treatment effect is the mean of $\hat{\beta}^{seg}{\tau}$ for $\tau \in \{2005,2006,2007\}$ calculated from (6), and the no pre-trend p-value is derived from a joint F-test that $\beta^{seg}{\tau} = 0$ for all $\tau \in \{2005,2006,2007\}$.
-Throughout, standard errors in parentheses are two-way clustered at the firm and month levels. , , and indicate statistical significance at the 10%, 5%, and 1% levels, respectively.
+In column V, there are two comparison group includes firms that are both in the same county and have the same industry code.
+In column V (our baseline specification in column I of Table 2) adds the following firm-month controls to the model in column V: the share of workers younger than the median age in the industry-region, the share of workers with tertiary education, and the share of workers that have long-term contracts.
+The mean pre-treatment effect is the mean of $\hat{\beta}{\pi}^{seg} = 0$ for all $\tau \in \{2005, 2006, 2007\}$ .
+Throughout, standard errors in parentheses are two-way clustered at the firm and month levels. \, \\, and \\\ indicate statistical significance at the 10%, 5%, and 1% levels, respectively.